OndraZizka/csv-cruncher/README.md

 On top of that, CSV Cruncher can:
  * Convert CSV to JSON
  * Aggregate input files in a directory structure (concatenate, intersect, merge, deduplicate and other operations)
+ * Deal with CSV structure changes between files
+ * Filter the CSV lines using regular expression
- * Add an unique incrementing column to the result
+ * Add a unique incrementing number to each row of the result

 And this is planned:
  * Import and export Excel (XLS) files
  * Import JSON files
+ * Import any text files, parsed into columns by a regular expression groups
  * Export HTML tables

 All this is backed by [HyperSQL database](http://hsqldb.org/).